sdiehl/wiwinwlh/tutorial.md

 Python is a widely used general-purpose, high-level programming language.
 It is based on object-style of programming constructions and allows first class functions and higher order functions.
-Python is untyped and is notorious for it's simplistic runtime and global mutex preventing concurrency.
+Python is unityped and is notable for it's simplistic runtime and global mutex preventing concurrency.

 **Main difference**: Python is unityped and imperative, Haskell is statically typed.